Oteano/Joshua/README.md

 * 🌍  I'm based in Nairobi Kenya .
 * 🧠  I'm learning Machine Learning on IOT
-* ⚡  I've been sent from the future to safeguard John Connor's existence and keep the timeline intact.
+* ⚡  I'm a Villain.

 ### Skills